Are naps coming back with us to the office?

 Unfortunately, the looming return to the office hasn’t, so far, resulted in a surge of interest in additional nap spaces, the group notes.

 “Sadly, we have not seen companies overtly wanting to promote naps for their employees,” says CEO and founder Cara Moore.
-“We often preach to the converted when we talk to the well-meaning folks in charge of wellbeing in companies … but when it comes to actually getting them to install a nap space or promote naps, we reach a brick wall.”
+“We often preach to the converted when we talk to the well-meaning folks in charge of well-being in companies . . . but when it comes to actually getting them to install a nap space or promote naps, we reach a brick wall.”

 That could be frustrating for employees on a lot of levels.
 Naps have been shown to increase workers’ alertness as well as offer emotional and energy boosts.
 And during the pandemic, more of us have been sneaking in a quick nap during the day.